psuzhouhy87/Coding-Exercise/README.md

 # hello-world
 Just started to learning Github

 Hi Github.

-I just created this place to record what I have learned and what I will learing about programming!
+This file record the process of my C++ skill developing using Leetcode.

-Happy everyday!
+Practice and Exercise everyday!